beckybeauchamp1/Sample-Teach/readme.md

 Finally, in our script.js, we need to declare a socket variable to call socket.io:

 ```js
 $(document).ready(function(){
   var socket = io();
 });
 ```
 Restart your server, and you should see that socket.io has been connected.
-Now let's actually grab the content of the message input and have append it to the DOM when a user click's send.
+Great!
+Now let's grab the content of the message input and have append it to the DOM when a user click's send.

-**Can Someone remind me how we go about using jQuery to grab values out of a form**?

 ```js
 $("button").on("click", function(){
   socket.emit("message", $("#msg").val());
   $("#msg").val("");